Abjad/abjad/trunk/abjad/docs/chapters/appendices/history/index.rst

-A very brief overview of midi
+A very brief overview of MIDI
 -----------------------------

 MIDI (Musical Instrument Digital Interface) was first introduced in